A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Generalized Expanded Independent Parity Codes

 If $\tau$ is a power of 2, then

 Recall that, since $2$ is a primitive element in $\mathbb{Z}_p$, $1+x+x^{2}+\ldots +x^{p-1}$ is irreducible over $\mathbb{F}_2$.
-It is sufficient to show that the maximum degree of the determinants or all the factors of the determinants of all square sub-matrix is less than $p-1$, and we can obtain the following theorem with a proof similar to that of Theorem \ref{thm:mds}. \begin{theorem} If 2 is a primitive element in $\mathbb{Z}_p$, $\tau$ is a power of 2 and
+It is sufficient to show that the maximum degree of the determinants or all the factors of the determinants of all square sub-matrix is less than $p-1$, and we can obtain the following theorem with a proof similar to that of Theorem \ref{thm:mds}. \begin{theorem} If 2 is a primitive element in $\mathbb{Z}_p$, $\tau$ is a power of 2 and $p-1$ is large than the value in Eq. \eqref{eq:mds}, then the codes $\textsf{GEIP}(p,\tau,k,r,2,g(x)=1)$ are $(n,k)$ recoverable for $r\geq 9$. \end{theorem}